gcarbo01/db-schema-design-guidelines/README.md

 ## Description
 Company is a concept related directly to the implementation of SaaS.
 The Company concept indicates which company uses an Application or is “hosted” in an Application. <br>
-It is a concept also related to Multi-Tenancy or extends the Multi-tenancy concept. <br> A Tenant owns the Application instance and can have multiple Companies using the application. <br> Then the Tenant and the Company are related concepts, but they are not the same and interchangeable. <br>
+It is a concept also related to Multi-Tenancy or extends the Multi-tenancy concept. <br> The scenario that best explains when this Company concept is needed is when a Tenant subscribes to a SaaS service (SaaS Application).
+It requires inviting and managing the bill and the access of users that belong to multiple Companies under the parent Tenant organisation. <br>
+So, the Tenant and the Company are related concepts, both are organisations, but they are not at the same level, and therefore they are not the same and interchangeable concepts. <br>
 <br><img src="./images/Tenant-Company1.jpg" align="center" width=70% height=70%> <br> <br>
 <br>
 The example below: <br>
 .
-The tenant has only one single company using an Application. <br>
+The tenant has only one single Company using an Application. <br>
 .
-The application is being used only by one company. <br>
+The application is being used only by one Company. <br>
 <br><img src="./images/Tenant-Company-instance1.jpg" align="center" width=90% height=90%> <br> <br>
 <br>